Aman-Gupta-404/codeio/README.md

 ## WebSocket Routing

-Traditional HTTP routing is relatively straightforward because the target service is usually known in advance.
+Traditional HTTP routing is a short lived connection, and not suitable for real time updates like read/write file and using terminal

-With project-specific workspaces, the gateway must determine which worker belongs to the incoming project.
+With project-specific workspaces, the gateway must determine which worker belongs to the incoming project and forward the request to it.

 The project ID is therefore encoded into the WebSocket hostname: